 robots.txt - The "No Trespassing" Sign of the Web

-In the root directory of nearly every website, there's a text file called robots.txt.
+In the root directory of most websites sits a text file called robots.txt.
 This file is a mechanism for telling search engine crawlers (bots) "please don't crawl this page."
-Based on the "Robots Exclusion Protocol" proposed by Martijn Koster in 1994, it has served as internet etiquette for over 30 years.
+It grew out of the "Robots Exclusion Protocol" proposed by Martijn Koster in 1994 and was used for years as a convention with no written specification, until it became an IETF Standards Track document, RFC 9309, in September 2022.
+Koster, who made that original proposal, is among the authors of the RFC.

 However, robots.txt harbors a surprising secret: it's a "request," not a "command."